bottrap

 Syntax:

-..where snmpcmd is the name of any session (such as snmplib for the master session) and a series of option/value pairs, same as those supported by the config and cget commands, may be present to configure the session at creation time.
+are zero or more option+value pairs, same as those supported by the config and cget commands, which may be present to configure the session at creation time; and

-In the alternate form, the list parameter is a single argument containing a list of option/value pairs, allowing many properties to be configured from a list variable or from the output of configure with no arguments.
+provides an alternate form where all of the option+value pairs are given in a single argument, allowing many properties to be configured from a list variable or from the output of configure with no arguments.
 This makes it easy to clone sessions.

 Returns: